MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 >Any rule stated within this section is to be followed at all times within any QLRC site.
 This includes the current site for QLRC, Research Area 7.

 ---

-#### 2.0) PRE-STATEMENTS
-**2.0.a)** Administrative Personnel and Personnel within the Manufacturing Branch are exempt from rules in this document while on-team and on-site.

 #### 2.1) TRESPASSING
 **2.1.a)** Trespassing is defined as: personnel attempting to, or gaining access to a location which said personnel, given their current assigned department, clearance, and department rank, do not have access to.